bens4lsu/theskinny-publish/Content/blog2/garlic-a-haiku-and-a-welcome-message.md

 ---
 title: Garlic, a Haiku, and a Welcome Message
 date: 2006-10-13 13:10
-description: A description of my post.
+description: A long story about how the calzones at DeAngelo's make me smell so bad, and that there's nothing that can be done about it.
+Also, a haiku and a note about my site stats.
-tags: uncategorized,food
+tags: favorites,food, poetry, meta
 id: 250
 ---
-I used to go to <a href="http://www.deangelospizzeria.com/" target="_blank">DeAngelo's</a> for lunch a lot.
+I used to go to <a href="http://web.archive.org/web/20060809050324/http://deangelospizzeria.com//" target="_blank">DeAngelo's</a> for lunch a lot.
 Invariably, Mrs. theskinnyonbenny would complain about my reeking of garlic after I would eat there.

 I got tired of hearing about my stench, but not tired enough to give up those delicious calzones altogether.
 One day after lunch at DeAngelo's, I waited until after work and then went to the gym.
 I spent 45 minutes on a stair climber, drenching myself with sweat.
 I followed that with a long shower, and then brushed my teeth.
 I even went as far as to change into clean clothes.